Yelp/yelp-android/README.md

 ## Usage

 ### Basic usage
 This library uses a `YelpAPI` object to query against the API.
-Make a `YelpAPI` object by using `YelpAPIFactory` with your API keys.
+Instantiate a `YelpAPI` object by using `YelpAPIFactory` with your API keys.
 ```
 YelpAPIFactory apiFactory = new YelpAPIFactory(consumerKey, consumerSecret, token, tokenSecret);
 YelpAPI yelpAPI = apiFactory.createAPI();